bentocorp/www/README.md

 test-infra/
 ```

-Several files have been changed, including:
+Files have been changed, including:

 ```
 Gruntfile.js
 less/variables.less
 ```

-Many files have been added, including;
+Files have been added, including;
 ```
 jade/
-less/bento-*
-less/variables
+less/bento-*.less
 js/main.js
 ```

-After performing the merge, while still in a conflicted state, use `git rm -r` to remove unwanted files and folders.
+After performing the merge, while still in a conflicted state, use `git rm -r <file>` to remove unwanted files and folders.

-To prefer the local version of an entire file, use `git checkout --ours`.
+To prefer the local version of an entire file, use `git checkout --ours <file>`.
 This is useful for files like `README.md` which exist in upstream, but are completely changed in this project.

-To prefer the remote version of an entire file, use `git checkout --theirs`.
+To prefer the remote version of an entire file, use `git checkout --theirs <file>`.
 This may be useful if a bugfix was applied to a file prior to that fix being in an official release.

 To keep some local and some remote changes, you will need to manually edit conclicting files.
 In a conflicting file, you will see something like this: